 Additional funding linked to EPS

 In late 2009, PSNC published an update on funding discussions with DHSC on EPS.
 There are three key cost areas that need to be reflected in funding for contractors:

 - The impact of introducing a new service, for example the costs of setting up new processes, engaging in training and obtaining smartcards;

 - The impact of dual running: DHSC acknowledged that running both paper and electronic systems would involve more work;

 - The cost implications of the permanent impact that introducing new work processes may have.

-As part of the 2009-10 funding settlement, the DH agreed to make provision against the excess margin over the £500m, for a number of one-off costs pharmacy contractors are facing, including preparing for EPS2.
+As part of the 2009-10 funding settlement, the DHSC agreed to make provision against the excess margin over the £500m, for a number of one-off costs pharmacy contractors are facing, including preparing for EPS2.

 A decision on any cost/saving implications of EPS on an on-going basis could not be made during the early stage of Release 2 implementation as there needs to be a period for widespread bedding in, for contractors to make changes to their processes so as to maximise the efficiencies in running the service.
 There may also be increased on-going costs linked to connectivity and maintaining PMR systems.

 A 2016 EPS costing exercise was conducted.